 Realising ESG Goals

 Farms and agribusinesses can be monitored for their adherence to Environmental Social and Governance (ESG) goals.
 For example farmers in the Cerrado region of Brazil signed up to a zero deforestation pledge in order to protect forests.
+Satellites can monitor whether these pledges are fulfilled.

 Deforestation has also been linked to lower rainfall in the region which in turn reduces hydropower production capacity.
 The deforestation pledge is monitored by satellites which can assess whether farmers are encroaching on forests.